www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

             * [x] `World#revivalCondition` does not seem to be working correctly.
     * [ ] Apply all tests for this only onto complete world instance.
       * [ ] Document the reasoning in guidelines for optimization programming.
-    * [ ] Support problem instances with more than 1 time step.
+    * [ ] Support problem instances with more than 1 time step in a loop.
+     * [x] Update renderer in such a way, that it updates the viewed time to the latest one automatically.
+     * [ ] There is probably a problem with time steps.
+CURRENT
     * [ ] Load state from cin log repo.
     * [ ] Save state to cin log repo.
 * [x] Make layout of Gel's game data nice.